zlehmann/routing-nested-resources-reading-v-000/README.md

              PUT   /posts/:id(.:format)                    posts#update
         root GET   /                                       posts#index
 ```

+You can also view this in your browser anytime you time in an incorrect route or if you visit `rails/info/routes.`

 If you add `_path` or `_url` to any of the names under "Prefix", you'll
 have the helper for that route.